prometheus-community/postgres_exporter/README.md

 * `disable-default-metrics`
   Use only metrics supplied from `queries.yaml` via `--extend.query-path`

+* `disable-settings-metrics`
+  Disables the exposure of the pg_settings table

 * `extend.query-path`
   Path to a YAML file containing custom queries to run.
 Check out [`queries.yaml`](queries.yaml) for examples of the format.